 Christmas is fast approaching and many parents dread the commercial side of it: either because of the sheer amount of plastic

 junk toys or the hair-raising bill attached to the wish lists.
 In my household toys (that we have our fair share of) sit in cupboards a lot of the time and tiny humans play with toilet rolls and shred things.
-With a little help of the internet, I’ve put together a list of options that may be help make Santa’s burden a lighter – and in some cases the ecological footprint, too.
+With a little help from the internet, I’ve put together a list of options for presents that may help make Santa’s burden a little lighter – and in some cases the ecological footprint, too.

 1. Memberships and subscriptions

 Are you regulars at one of the indoor playgrounds?
 Do your kids love Jumpstreet?
 Fans of a certain magazine?
 Multi-pass to the nearest indoor playground?
 Get a subscription or a membership and enjoy the present for months to come.

 Cinema or theatre tickets work for all ages.
 Top up with popcorn or after-show-ice-cream.